ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 #### Why is it so hard?
 Why is it so hard for new languages to catch on in this space?
-I think it has a lot to do with the EVM itself.
+We think it has a lot to do with the EVM itself.
 Gas optimization is a major factor.
 The existing compilers already have complex optimizers built up and while advanced developers can still easily beat them with hand-crafted assembly, the fact of the matter is that getting